ossf/package-analysis/docs/data_schema.md

 Path of the file, relative to the package archive root

 #### `detected_type`
-Output of `file` command run on the file.
+Filetype as determined by running the `file` command, which is included in most standard Linux distributions.
 Omitted if the `basic` analysis task was not run.

 #### `size`
 Size of the file in bytes.
 Omitted if the `basic` analysis task was not run.